 High quality vision fans should consider light as a benchmark for consistent quality that works together with other important factors that contribute to the end result of work prep and inspection.
-Some questions to consider include: Can you see the designer's color intention on a work piece or set, is the matt or gloss level consistant, is the color mix right?
+Some questions to consider include: Can you see the designer's color intention on a work-piece, is the matt or gloss level consistant, is the color mix right?
 If others are involved in your process, should they have the same spectrum lighting.
 For example: a dentist and the lab they use for restorations.

 Accuracy, Kelvin/CRI All you’ll ever want to know about light to light differentiation can be found at: http://www.crslight.com/lightingcharts.htm.
 A “10” rating is my top rating in the artificial light world.